 In addition, particularly when it comes to maintaining a customer’s assets, you need to make sure they experience as little downtime as possible.
 This means planning ahead and managing expectations by focusing on your clients needs and what you can deliver.

-For example, if you don’t offer 24/7 availability, you can’t state that you’ll manage any problem in 2 hours, regardless of the time of day”.
+For example, if you don’t offer 24/7 availability, you can’t state that you’ll “manage any problem in 2 hours, regardless of the time of day”.

 4. What SLAs should you offer?

-Indeed: each customer will have unique needs, so your focus needs to start there and work with them to understand what they need and how your service can fulfil that need for them.
-Consider questions they may ask, such as:
+Indeed: each customer will have unique needs, so your focus needs to start there and work with them to understand what they need and how your service can fulfil those needs for them.

 How much time it will take to get an appointment?

 How much time it will take for an engineer to arrive?